brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 26 bht.md

 2. "There are three faults by which we offend God in being angry.
 The first is, when our anger arises from slight causes...
 The second is, when we go beyond the proper bounds...
 The third is, when our anger... is turned against our brethren."
 3. "We comply with this injunction, if the objects of our anger are sought, not in others, but in ourselves, - if we pour out our indignation against our own faults... we ought to be angry, not at their persons, but at their faults... our anger, after a reasonable time, ought to be allowed to subside, without mixing itself with the violence of carnal passions."

+### Philip Schaff:
+1. "Be angry (for this must be so) and do not sin."
+2. "There is no necessity for supposing that all wrath is sinful."
+3. "The verse teaches that anger may be right, but is far more likely to be wrong; that it certainly is if it lasts long, and becomes worse by giving entrance to Satan."

 ### Archibald T. Robertson:
 1. "Permissive imperative, not a command to be angry.
 Prohibition against sinning as the peril in anger."
 2. "Danger in settled mood of anger."